binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 In terms of security, unless your provider is [Swiss](http://www.computerweekly.com/news/2240187513/Is-Switzerland-turning-into-a-cloud-haven-in-the-wake-of-Prism-scandal), you give up so much when you forfeit your system(s) to an external provider.
 I cover this in my talk ["Does Your Cloud Solution Look Like a Mushroom"](http://blog.binarymist.net/presentations-publications/#does-your-cloud-solution-look-like-a-mushroom).

-* If you don't own your VPS(s), you will have very limited security, visibility and control over the infrastructure.
+* If you do not own your VPS(s), you will have very limited security, visibility and control over the infrastructure.
 * Limited (at best) visibility into any hardening process your CSP takes.
-Essentially you "Get what you're given".
+Essentially you "Get what you are given".
 * Cloud and hosting providers are in many cases forced by governments and other agencies to give up your secrets.
-It's very common place now and you may not even know that it has happened.
+It is very common place now and you may not even know that it has happened.
 Swiss providers may be the exception here.
-* What control do you have that if you're data in the cloud has been compromised you actually know about it and can invoke your incident response team(s) and procedures?
+* What control do you have that if you are data in the cloud has been compromised you actually know about it and can invoke your incident response team(s) and procedures?
 * Cloud and hosting providers are readily giving up your secrets to government organisations and the highest bidders.
-In many cases you won't know about it.
+In many cases you will not know about it.
 * Your provider may go out of business and you may get little notice of this.
 * Providers are outsourcing their outsourced services to several providers deep.
-They don't even have visibility themselves.
+They do not even have visibility themselves.
 Control is lost.
 * \> distribution = > attack surface.
 Where is your data?
 Where are your VM images running from?
 Further distributed on iSCSI targets?
 Where are the targets?
 * Your provider knows little (at best) about your domain, how you operate, or what you have running on their system(s).
 How are they supposed to protect you if they have no knowledge of your domain?

+### Lack of Visibility

+_Todo_

 ### Using Components with Known Vulnerabilities